ultrabug/py3status/py3status/modules/README.md

 ### <a name="mpris"></a>mpris

-Display information about the current song and video playing on player with mpris support.
+Display song/video and control MPRIS compatible players.

 There are two ways to control the media player.
 Either by clicking with a mouse button in the text information or by using buttons.
 For former you have